roys8001/roys8001.github.io/_pages/cv.md

 title: cv/resume
 nav: true
 nav_order: 4
-cv_pdf:
-- example_pdf.pdf
-- example_pdf.pdf
+cv_pdf: example_pdf.pdf

-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Please find a summary of my profile here.
+You can also download my CV from the link above.
 ---